danny-kang-dev/ComplexLizards-CA/reports/project_proposal.md

 ## Next Steps
 For the first week, we are hoping to accomplish the following:
 * Figure out how to represent the cellular automata on a 2d matrix (as lizards have hexagonal automata)
-* We already believe this can be done by implementing a kernel of [[0, 1, 1], [1,0,1], [1,1,0]] may be able to solve this but * we need to do a more deep dive and implement a first-pass attempt
+* We already believe this can be done by implementing a kernel of [[0, 1, 1], [1,0,1], [1,1,0]] may be able to solve this but we need to do a deeper dive and implement a first-pass attempt
 * Research best methods to visualize the automata
   * We don’t know the best way to visualize hexagonal scales yet
 * Try to implement rules similar to the paper we are looking at